• Skip to primary navigation

 A 2 part image showing a cookie scoop being used to scoop muffin batter into the prepared pan.

 Note: Bake time may vary based on the material your pan is made from.
-Keep an eye on it, take it out as soon as it passes the toothpick test!
+For best results, keep an eye on it, take it out as soon as it passes the toothpick test!

 Cool in muffin cups on a wire rack for 5 minutes.